Is High Blood Pressure due to Alcohol Use Reversible?

-Researchers believe that high blood pressure caused by recent alcohol consumption is reversible if the person stops consuming alcohol.
+Researchers believe that high blood pressure caused by recent alcohol consumption is reversible if the person stops alcohol use.
 However, more research is still needed on reversing high blood pressure caused by prolonged drinking.

 High blood pressure (BP) is when someone’s blood is pulsing through their arteries at a higher than normal pressure.
 For most adults, healthy blood pressure is 120/80mm Hg.